pags/engine.js/README.md

 `data` will be frozen and cannot be mutated from anywhere other than `datasources`.

 Object value functions can return an immediate value or a promise.
-If a value returns a call to `model.get`, the controller will automatically re-render itself if the value retrieved from `model` is updated.
+If a value function returns the result of a call to `model.get`, the controller will automatically re-render itself if the value retrieved from `model` is updated.

 Additionally, `datasource` keys within an object will be resolved in parallel, while objects within an array will be resolved in serial.